About us

 Here, you’ll find:

-So yes, you’ll find ferments, foraged herbs, and plenty of Nordic flavors here.
-But you’ll also see lemon tarts, kimchi, or whatever else I’m fighting with in the kitchen this week.
-Because food isn’t a closed box — it’s a conversation.
-And this is mine, from a Nordic table, one plate at a time.
+So yes, you’ll see Nordic flavors, ferments, foraged bits, and the occasional obsession with root vegetables.
+But you’ll also find lemon tarts, kimchi, or whatever else I’m fighting with in the kitchen that week.
+Because this isn’t a closed concept.
+It’s a learning process — my process — from a Nordic table, one plate at a time.

 Here, you’ll find:

-So yes, you’ll find ferments, foraged herbs, and plenty of Nordic flavors here.
-But you’ll also see lemon tarts, kimchi, or whatever else I’m fighting with in the kitchen this week.
-Because food isn’t a closed box — it’s a conversation.
-And this is mine, from a Nordic table, one plate at a time.
+So yes, you’ll see Nordic flavors, ferments, foraged bits, and the occasional obsession with root vegetables.
+But you’ll also find lemon tarts, kimchi, or whatever else I’m fighting with in the kitchen that week.
+Because this isn’t a closed concept.
+It’s a learning process — my process — from a Nordic table, one plate at a time.